Angela Chao

-Angela Chao (March 4, 1973 – February 11, 2024) was an American billionaire businesswoman who was the chief executive of the Foremost Group.
+Angela Chao (March 4, 1973 – February 11, 2024) was an American billionaire businesswoman who was the chief executive officer of the Foremost Group.

 Early life and education

 Of Chinese (with Taiwanese heritage) descent, Chao was born in Syosset, New York, and grew up in Harrison, New York.
 Her father was James S. C. Chao, who founded Foremost Group in 1964.
 Her mother was Ruth Mulan Chu Chao.
-She was the youngest of six sisters, one of whom is Elaine Chao, former US Secretary of Transportation.
+She was the youngest of six sisters, one of whom is Elaine Chao, former United States Secretary of Transportation and Secretary of Labor.
 Her parents were born in mainland China, but fled to Taiwan in 1949 due to the Chinese Civil War.
 Her father came to the United States in 1958, while her mother and three oldest sisters moved to the United States in 1961.
 At the age of nine, Chao began joining her father on ship visits.

 Chao went to Harvard for her undergraduate degree, which she completed in three years, graduating magna cum laude with a degree in economics in 1994.
 She went on to receive her M.B.A. from Harvard Business School.